oneconvergence/dkube-examples/insurance/readme.md

    - Framework: tensorflow
    - Framework Version: 2.0.0
    - Start-up command: python insurance/training.py
-   - Leave the other fields in their current selection <br><br>
+   - Leave the other fields at their current selection <br><br>
  - Fill in the required fields in the "Repos" tab as follows:
    - Output -> Models: \<your-model-repo\> (chosen during Model Repo creation) <br><br>
  - Fill in the required fields in the "Configuration" tab as follows:
    - Select the "+" for "Environment variables"
    - Enter variable name "EPOCHS" (must be upper case) and value 20
-   - Leave the other fields in their current selection
+   - Leave the other fields at their current selection
  - Submit your Run with the "Submit" button at the bottom of the screen <br><br>
  - Create another Run with a different hyperparameter as follows:
    - Select the Run that was created and select "Clone" button
    - Change the "EPOCHS" value in the "Configuration" tab to 15
-   - Leave the other fields in their current selection
+   - Leave the other fields at their current selection
    - Submit your Run

 ## Compare Models